 Savoury carrot and cheese muffins with ham are the perfect lunch box muffin!
 These easy to make savoury muffins are loaded with hidden veggie, ham and cheese.
 They can easily be frozen for later too in case you want a savoury snack in a hurry!

 Keeping school lunches loaded with variety can be a challenge so I am always looking for new flavours and combinations to keep things interesting for my kids.

 One of these recent experiments was these delicious savoury ham, carrot and cheese muffins which are super easy to make, have hidden veggies and you can freeze for later.

 Pretty much the trifecta… oh and they taste great!

 My kids love carrot and often eat raw carrot as a snack with a bit of crunch, so I knew this was a flavour they would enjoy baked into their muffins as a relatively healthy savoury muffins recipe.

-In fact, I have to freeze them quick or I may accidentally on purpose eat half the batch before they even make it into my kids school lunch boxes.
+In fact, I have to freeze them quickly or I may accidentally on purpose eat half the batch before they even make it into my kid’s school lunch boxes.
+They are that good!

 SAVOURY HAM, CARROT & CHEESE MUFFINS RECIPE

 One of the best things about this carrot muffin recipe is the fact that most of these ingredients are likely already in your fridge or pantry, so it’s on you can throw together and bake without a lot of preparation.